tatjam/tatjam.github.io/dev/res/Mathematics/fourier1.md

 I found this [fascinating video](https://www.youtube.com/watch?v=eIdHBDSQHyw), which showcases the emission of LORA signals using nothing more than a GPIO on a microcontroller.
 Of course, the microcontroller cannot directly synthesize the radio frequency signal (at around 900MHz), so instead high harmonics of the GPIO square wave output are used.
 The mechanism to actually synthesize the signal is remarkable: sample the signal you want to emit at your desired GPIO frequency, and use that sampled data to drive your pin.

 As a prerequisite for this article, you will need to know to have some familiarity with the Fourier transform and convolutions.
+Nonetheless, I've tried to make the article as intuitive as possible, of course nearly fully disregarding mathematical rigor.

 # Sampling our signal